otrack/slambda/README.md

 ## Usage

-First, install in your local Maven repository infinispan-creson (**JPA** branch) using:
+First, install in your local Maven repository infinispan-creson using:

 	git clone https://github.com/otrack/infinispan-creson
-	git checkout jpa
 	mvn clean install -DskipTests

 Clone this repository, then modify appropriately the parameters of AWS Lambda in pom.xml -> plugins -> lambda-maven-plugin -> configuration.